San Francisco graft trials: Ruef confesses

+Ruef is transported to and from court.
+The ruins of the old San Francisco City Hall can be seen in the background of the lower picture.

 Heney and Spreckels meanwhile met with officers of the major companies implicated in the bribery scheme and encouraged them to come forward and implicate Ruef and Schmitz.
 But the executives pretended that any rumors about bribery were baseless and denied any knowledge of the payoffs.
 The prosecution's only hope to convict the executives of bribery was to prove a conspiracy, that they gave money to Ruef, a non-public official, with the intent that he pass it on to the Supervisors, who were.
 The Supervisors' testimony, while important, was only circumstantial.
 They needed Ruef's testimony to implicate the other men.

 Heney tried to persuade Ruef to offer evidence implicating Calhoun, Ford, and of United Railroads, but Ruef demanded complete immunity for himself and Schmitz in exchange for a confession, which Heney refused.
 California Governor James Gillett considered removing Schmitz from office but found that the City Charter didn't contain a provision allowing removal of a sitting mayor.

 During jury selection for the second trial, Heney found that one of the individuals impaneled, Morris Haas, had been convicted for embezzlement, although he was later pardoned.
 Detectives learned that Haas had boasted to his mistress that he would sell his vote for Ruef's acquittal.
 Believing Ruef was trying to plant the man on the jury, Heney publicly exposed Haas's forgery conviction while Haas was seated in the jury box and declared he was ineligible to serve.

 The jury could not reach a verdict and A.E.S.
 Blake was later convicted and sentenced for offering a bribe to juror J.M.
 Kelly.

 The prosecution reached an agreement with Ruef requiring Ruef to confess and in return he would receive immunity from most of the charges against him.
 On May 15, 1907, Ruef changed his plea to guilty and the next day in testimony before the grand jury he incriminated Schmitz.

 On top of Ruef's confession, his trial continued for another 18 months, until December 10, 1908, on the remaining counts that he had not confessed to.
 The jury found him guilty and sentenced him to the maximum sentence for bribery, 14 years in San Quentin State Prison."
 He spent the next year at the county jail awaiting his appeal.
 In December 1909, he was released on bond of $600,000.